 — ABC’s Good Morning America, March 29.

-said to him ‘Listen, how can you be against Roe v.
+Co-host Joy Behar: “I said to [Senator John McCain] off the camera, I said to him ‘Listen, how can you be against Roe v.
 Wade?
 You can not turn on women like that.’”

-The “Bear Stearns of Pedophilia"|
+The “Bear Stearns of Pedophilia”

 — Bill Maher on HBO’s Real Time, April 11.

 EDITORS: Brent H. Baker, Rich Noyes, Tim Graham

 MEDIA ANALYSTS: Geoffrey Dickens, Brad Wilmouth, Scott Whitlock, Matthew Balan, Kyle Drennen and Justin McCarthy